-id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. attrNum The attribute number.
-This number may be determined with a call to CDFgetAttrNum. entryNum The global attribute entry number. value The value read.
+id Identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. attrNum Attribute number.
+This number may be determined with a call to CDFgetAttrNum. entryNum Global attribute entry number. value Value read.
 This buffer must be large enough to hold the value.
 The function CDFattrEntryInquire would be used to determine the entry data type and number of elements (of that data type).
 The value is read from the CDF and placed into memory at address value.